GreyRook/code-with-style/docs/python/README.md

     def ring_bell(self):
 ```

-When inside the `building` module it would be clear that `build` refers to buildings.
-While from outside of the module expect the function to be called like `building.build()`.
+When inside the `building` module, it would be clear that `build` refers to buildings.
+While from outside the module, expect the function to be called like `building.build()`.

 <a id="names-to-avoid"></a>

 ### Names to Avoid

-Avoid single character names and abbrivations with the following exceptions:
+Avoid single character names and abbreviations with the following exceptions:

 - `i,j` - iterators (must be integers)
 - `x,y,z` - coordinates